 The Learning Abroad Center’s Diversity Study Abroad Scholarship provides awards for University of Minnesota undergraduate students of diverse backgrounds and identities.
 This scholarship is intended to:

-- motivate underrepresented students to go abroad by easing the financial barrier
+- Motivate underrepresented students to go abroad by easing the financial barrier

-- increase representation of diverse viewpoints on study abroad programs
+- Increase representation of diverse viewpoints on study abroad programs

 For the purpose of this scholarship, diversity may include (but is not limited to) cultural, gender, sexual orientation, disability, age, first generation college students, military, ethnic or racial identities that contribute to the diversity of the student body.
-This scholarship is not need or merit based, and awards are granted on the strength of a student’s essay.
+This scholarship is not need or merit-based, and awards are granted on the strength of a student’s essay.

 - Students can apply for any or all of the Learning Abroad Center scholarships (Study Abroad, Diversity, and Financial Need) for which they are eligible.
 It is possible to be awarded both the Diversity and Financial Need scholarships.
-Students who receive the Diversity or Financial Need scholarships you cannot also receive the Study Abroad scholarship.
+Students who receive the Diversity or Financial Need scholarships cannot also receive the Study Abroad scholarship.

 - Students can receive a maximum of 3 Learning Abroad Center scholarships (Study Abroad, Diversity, Financial Need) during their undergraduate career.

-Essays will be evaluated based on:
+Essays are evaluated based on:

-- how thoroughly you answer the specific questions outlined below
+- How thoroughly you answer the specific questions outlined below

-- how well written your essay is, in terms of grammar, punctuation and organization
+- How well written your essay is, in terms of grammar, punctuation, and organization